-These potato rolls are incredibly soft, light and moist dinner rolls and the perfect choice for your holiday table or next to your Fall and Winter soups.
+These potato dinner rolls are incredibly soft, light and moist dinner rolls and the perfect choice for your holiday table or next to your Fall and Winter soups.

 I am probably a little more bread obsessed that most, but who's with me in their love of a really great dinner roll?
 As I look forward to holiday season, it's not the turkey I'm thinking about right now.
 It's the rolls!
 So I thought I'd share what I think is the perfect dinner roll.